-The Sri Lankan cabinet is expected to meet today to ratify a tripartite deal with India and Japan for the operation and maintenance of the much-delayed East Container Terminal (ECT) at Colombo’s deep-draughted South Harbour.
+The Sri Lankan cabinet is expected to meet today to ratify a tripartite deal with India and Japan for the operation and maintenance of the much-delayed East Container Terminal (ECT) at Colombo’s deep-draughted South Harbor.

-Whereas the host nation will retain a controlling 51% of the equity in the 2.4m teu capacity greenfield terminal, the residual portion of the stake will be shared between India and Japan in a percentage yet to be finalised.
+Whereas the host nation will retain a controlling 51% of the equity in the 2.4m teu capacity greenfield terminal, the residual portion of the stake will be shared between India and Japan in a percentage yet to be finalized.

 Sri Lanka had fallen into the debt trap during the days of the Rajapakse government when it took huge loans at stiff interest rates from the Chinese to build infrastructure like roads, airports and city skyscrapers; and later did not have the wherewithal to repay them.

 At the time of the forced handover of Hambantota to China, Sri Lanka had accused India of not showing sufficient interest in either Hambantota or the East Container Terminal when these had been offered to the Congress-led coalition government in the early years of the ongoing decade.
-The current move to bring India into the picture is also seen as a desire on Sri Lanka’s part to reduce the almost overpowering influence of the Chinese even in Colombo, where they operate one of the three terminals in South Harbour.
+The current move to bring India into the picture is also seen as a desire on Sri Lanka’s part to reduce the almost overpowering influence of the Chinese even in Colombo, where they operate one of the three terminals in South Harbor.

-At the moment, only one of the three terminals, the Colombo International Container Terminal (CICT), majority-owned by China Merchant Holdings, is in operation, and contributes a substantial portion of Colombo’s container throughput, which is made up of 70% transhipment cargo intended for India, Pakistan and Bangladesh.
+At the moment, only one of the three terminals, the Colombo International Container Terminal (CICT), majority-owned by China Merchant Holdings, is in operation, and contributes a substantial portion of Colombo’s container throughput, which is made up of 70% transshipment cargo intended for India, Pakistan and Bangladesh.
 The Sri Lanka Ports Authority (SLPA) retains 15% of the equity.

 Colombo crossed the 7m teu mark in 2018, with CICT contributing 2.60m teu, the state-run Jaya Container Terminal producing a throughput of 2.32m teu, and the privately owned South Asia Gateway Terminals handling 2.1m teu.

-There has been no progress at all in the past four years at the East Container Terminal (ECT), where the concessionaire was not finalised and the box-handling equipment not ordered, after a quay crane contract with ZPMC of China was cancelled in 2017 on grounds of corruption.
+There has been no progress at all in the past four years at the East Container Terminal (ECT), where the concessionaire was not finalized and the box-handling equipment not ordered, after a quay crane contract with ZPMC of China was cancelled in 2017 on grounds of corruption.